 The stroke model of care sets out how access to acute stroke treatment will be improved through a good stroke imaging protocol.
 An imaging protocol for stroke assessment involves a set of rules that aims to provide accurate and timely information to support stroke diagnosis within the narrow window period.

-1. Prioritization of cases: A stroke protocol helps a radiologist prioritize cases.
+A stroke protocol helps a radiologist prioritize cases.
 A programmed RIS system sends an alert “to be read next” to the radiologist and assigns cases to the Radiologist’s work lists.
 This ensures a timely reporting of the cases.

-2. Assurance of TAT: Implementation of a stroke protocol ensures a quick turnaround time.
+Implementation of a stroke protocol ensures a quick turnaround time.
 Due to a narrow window period, a quick TAT, ensures implementation of the right treatment thus saving lives.

-3. Critical value policy: Critical positive findings noted on radiologic interpretations are reported by the radiologist to the treating doctor over a call in order to ensure the expedient clinical management of the patient.
+Critical positive findings noted on radiologic interpretations are reported by the radiologist to the treating doctor over a call in order to ensure the expedient clinical management of the patient.
 Critical value policy plays a major role in treating stroke cases as the treatment plan can be initiated immediately without waiting for the generation of report thereby preventing any delays that can result in an adverse outcome to the patient.

-4. A line of communication between the radiologist and the treating doctors: While working in an emergency setting, radiologists often provide only a brief analysis of the findings.
+While working in an emergency setting, radiologists often provide only a brief analysis of the findings.
 In certain scenarios, treating doctor may need further clarification on the findings hence a strong line of communication between the radiologist and physician is required.
 This facilitates smooth handling of cases with recommendations and suggestions for follow up and further imaging, if required.

 All of these elements are preserved and can be further facilitated by the implementation of Teleradiology.